How to build emotional safety in hybrid workplaces

 3. Encourage a two-way feedback mechanism:

-It is natural for remote workers to feel disappointed in receiving feedback especially if the communication gaps are not fixed.
+It is natural for remote workers to feel disappointed in receiving anonymous feedback especially if the communication gaps are not fixed.

 Leaders can create emotionally safe workplaces for their employees by asking for feedback from employees across all levels and accepting their mistakes.
 Asking for productive feedback without any hesitation and taking action on that feedback will show your teams how emotional safety is important for you.
 This can eliminate the fear of making mistakes and motivate employees while accepting feedback.